Last Updated on January 16, 2023 by Constitutional Militia

-That its decisions on constitutional questions are not laws at all (let alone supreme laws), the Supreme Court itself recognized in the early days of the Republic: “Judicial power, as contradistinguished from the power of the laws, has no existence.
-Courts or the mere instruments of the law, and can will nothing.” (footnote 1) “in the ordinary use of language it will hardly be contended that the decisions of courts constitute laws.
-They are, at most, only evidence of what the laws are; and are not themselves laws.
-They are often re-examined, reversed, and qualified by the Courts themselves, whenever they are found to be either defective, or ill-founded, or otherwise incorrect.” (footnote 2) that is, the courts decisions or mere precedents: previous statements of the views of its then members on particular legal issues raised by particular litigants in certain defined factual contacts—statements which can be (and in many instances have later been admitted to the court, recognized by others, to be) wrong, and which are not binding on the Court itself, let alone anyone other than the original litigants, especially where constitutional issues are concerned. (footnote 3) So, although the Court’s precedents may, be entitled to whatever respect the force of the reasoning commands, they merit no legal, logical, or factual deference except as they bear on the rights of the actual litigants in a “Case[ ]” or “Controvers[y]”.
-And when their reasoning commands no respect, precedents must be dismissed as legal melodies, except of course as against the actual litigants themselves.
-Four “no amount of repetition of * * * errors in judicial opinions can make the errors true”.
-Four “no amount of repetition of * * * errors in judicial opinions can make the errors true”. (footnote 4)
+The Supreme Court’s decisions are no more than previous statements of the views of its then-members on particular legal issues raised by particular litigants in certain specifically defined factual contexts—statements which can be (and in many instances have later been admitted by the Court itself, or recognized by others, to be) wrong, and which are not binding on the Court itself, let alone on anyone other than the original litigants, especially where constitutional issues are concerned.
+So, although these decisions may be entitled to whatever respect the force of their reasoning commands, they merit no legal, logical, or factual deference except insofar as they bear on the rights of the actual litigants in a “Case[ ]” or “Controvers[y]”.
+And when their reasoning commands no respect, these decisions must be dismissed as legal nullities, except as against the actual litigants themselves.
+For “no amount of repetition of * * * errors in judicial opinions can make the errors true”.